Halin's grid theorem for digraphs: Abstract

 \section{Abstract}

-Halin showed that any thick end of any graph contains an infinite grid.
+Halin showed that every thick end of every graph contains an infinite grid.
 We extend Halin's theorem to digraphs.
-More precisely, we show that for any infinite family $\mathcal{R}$ of disjoint equivalent out-rays there is a grid whose vertical rays are contained in $\mathcal{R}$.
+More precisely, we show that for every infinite family $\mathcal{R}$ of disjoint equivalent out-rays there is a grid whose vertical rays are contained in $\mathcal{R}$.
 Furthermore, we obtain similar results for in-rays and necklaces.